twseewx/spatialtemporalmet/README.md

 To install necessary packages for python run:
 `pip install -r requirements.txt`

+Operating system must have PSQL installed, `create_db.sh` will use `pg_restore` in order to create the database for population.

 A known issue is that if the `geos` package was installed with homebrew, it will cause some issues with the use of the `Shapely` package within python.

 Then run `create_db.sh` to install the necessary postGIS enabled database and associated tables.